aniram112/non-stop-the-game/README.md

 ---
-this project was moved from private gitlab repository originaly this project was created in 2018
+this project was moved from private gitlab repository and originaly this project was created in 2018